spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 All types of inputs result in a 1D extracted spectral data product, which is saved as a "_x1d" or "_x1dints" file, depending on the input type.
-Observing modes such as MIRI LRS fixed slit and MRS, MIRI WFSS, NIRCam and NIRISS WFSS, and NIRSpec fixed slit, MOS, and IFU result in an "_x1d" product containing extracted spectral data for one or more slits/sources.
+Observing modes such as MIRI LRS fixed slit and MRS, MIRI, NIRCam and NIRISS WFSS, and NIRSpec fixed slit, MOS, and IFU result in an "_x1d" product containing extracted spectral data for one or more slits/sources.
 TSO modes, such as MIRI LRS slitless, NIRCam TSO grism, NIRISS SOSS, and NIRSpec Bright Object, for which the data are 3D